-When we go into a prison to play music we bring a complete five piece band supported by professional equipment and play a 90 minute program.
-Our music is blues-based, much of it original material written in the blues songwriting workshops.
-The heart of blues music is a community expression and we strive to create that atmosphere by involving inmates in singing and sometime playing with us.
+When we go into a prison to play music, we play a 90 minute program complete with a five piece band and professional equipment.
+Our music is blues-based, including original material written in our blues songwriting workshops.
+The heart of blues music is a community expression, and we strive to create that atmosphere by involving inmates through singing and sometimes playing with us.

-We’ve got songs that address many of the life issues common to inmates in prison, and this builds a bridge of understanding and connection that allows us to also share about our faith in Jesus.
-We feel that there are adequate bible studies and discipleship programs in the correctional facilities so we purposed to not reproduce that activity, but rather to come as a blues band and do high quality concerts with a Christian message.
-We often find that inmates who would not attend a church service come to our concerts, and we become an entry point into the “church that meets behind bars.”
+Our songs address life issues that many of the inmates can relate to.
+This builds a bridge of understanding and connection that allows us to also share about our faith in Jesus.
+We feel that there are adequate Bible studies and discipleship programs in correctional facilities, so we purposed to not reproduce that activity.
+We prefer to come as a blues band and present high quality concerts with a Christian message.
+We often find that inmates who would not attend a church service come to our concerts.
+We become an entry point into the “church that meets behind bars.”

-BBB began doing concerts in correctional institutions at the invitation of the chaplain at Sterling Correctional Facility in 2008.
-This was the spark that ignited a pursuit that later became blues behind bars.
+BBB began playing concerts in correctional institutions at the invitation of the chaplain at Sterling Correctional Facility in 2008.
+This sparked the pursuit that later became Blues Behind Bars.
 Recently, we have had the pleasure of expanding our reach to the inmates at Tecumseh State Correctional Institution in Nebraska.

-We believe that these audiences are as important as any other and therefore we strive for excellence in our music.
-Because Jesus is all about leaving the 99 to seek the one!
+We believe that these audiences are as important as any other and therefore we strive for excellence in our music - because Jesus is all about leaving the ninety-nine to seek the one!